axu2/improved-seam-carving/README.md

 Update: PR was rejected due to patent issues: https://github.com/scikit-image/scikit-image/pull/3643

+But you can pip install my fork here: https://github.com/axu2/scikit-image/tree/forward-energy2

 [Was No. 1 on Show | Hacker News for a day.](https://news.ycombinator.com/item?id=17165889)

 **Implementation:**